node-girls/express-workshop/test/tutorial/step-7-testing-post-endpoints.md

 ### Testing POST endpoints

-If we remember in our Node-Girls workshop, the `POST` request is quite different to a `GET` request.
+If we remember in our Express Workshop, the `POST` request is quite different to a `GET` request.

 In a `POST` we are sending some data to the server.